Frederick Warner (diplomat): Business career

 He then went into business, becoming a business consultant and Director of Globalstar Telecommunications Ltd. He later picked up directorships of the Mercantile and General Reinsurance Company Ltd, Chloride Group Ltd, Guinness Peat Group, Loral International Inc., and Vicarello SpA.
 He settled in Somerset and became Chairman of the Wessex Region of the National Trust from 1976 to 1978.

 European Parliament

 At the 1979 elections to the European Parliament, Warner was elected as a Conservative MEP for Somerset.
 He specialised in international affairs, successfully urging the European Commission to help fund Afghan refugees and bemoaning the Iranian government's failure to respect diplomatic immunity in the Iran hostage crisis.
 He helped draw up the European policy in the Conservative manifesto for the 1983 general election.

 Standing down at the 1984 election, Warner co-authored a pamphlet that November calling for the United Kingdom to become a full member of the European Monetary System.
 He was Chairman of the Overseas Committee of the Confederation of British Industry from 1985 to 1988, and in 1991 published a book titled "Anglo-Japanese Financial Relations".

+Honours

+Warner was appointed a Companion of the Order of Saint Michael and Saint George (CMG) in the 1963 New Year Honours, and promoted to Knight Commander of the Order (KCMG) in the 1972 Birthday Honours.
+He was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) in 1975.